-Irish Baseball Classic All-Tournament Team
+· Irish Baseball Classic All-Tournament Team

-Cody Rizzo (Sr., RF/C) • Irish Baseball Classic All-Tournament Team 2006 SEASON IN REVIEW - Notre Dame's 2006 baseball campaign truly was a season of streaks, as the Irish set the ND record for consecutive wins (23) - including 14 straight in BIG EAST play (four consecutive 3-0 series sweeps) - en route to winning a fifth straight BIG EAST Tournament title and advancing to the NCAAs for the eighth straight season ... the Irish (45-17-1) fielded an everyday lineup stocked with veterans while trotting out one of the best weekend three-man rotations in the program's history ...
-ND ended up among the 2006 national leaders in all three major categories - staff ERA (21st, 3.52), fielding pct.
-(23rd, .972) and batting avg.
-(40th, .313) - and the offense's focus on plate discipline yielded a triple-digit total in times hit-by-pitch for the third straight season (100) ... the promising and exciting season had a frustrating finish, as ND came out on the wrong end of one of the longest games in NCAA Tournament history (a 16-inning, 5-4 game with the College of Charleston) before seeing its season end with a loss to homestanding Kentucky ... the season of streaks saw two noteworthy marks come to an end that weekend in Lexington, with Notre Dame going 0-2 at a postseason tournament for the first time in 46 years and failing to reach an NCAA Regional final game for the first time since 1999 ... here's a closer look at the record-setting 2006 Notre Dame baseball season:
+2006 SEASON IN REVIEW - Notre Dame's 2006 baseball campaign truly was a season of streaks, as the Irish set the Notre Dame record for consecutive wins (23) - including 14 straight in BIG EAST Conference play (with four consecutive 3-0 series sweeps) - en route to winning a fifth straight BIG EAST Tournament title and advancing to the NCAAs for the eighth straight season.

+The Irish (45-17-1) fielded an everyday lineup that was stocked with veteran experience while also trotting out one of the best weekend three-man rotations in the program's history ...
+ND ended up among the national leaders in all three major categories - staff ERA (21st, 3.52), fielding percentage (23rd, .972) and batting average (40th, .313) - and the Irish offense's focus on plate discipline yielded a triple-digit total in times hit-by-pitch for the third straight season (100).

+The promising and exciting season had a frustrating finish, as Notre Dame came out on the wrong end of one of the longest games in NCAA Tournament history (a 16-inning, 5-4 game with the College of Charleston) before seeing its season end with a loss to homestanding Kentucky ... the season of streaks saw two noteworthy marks come to an end that weekend in Lexington, with Notre Dame going 0-2 at a postseason tournament for the first time in 46 years and failing to reach an NCAA Regional final game for the first time since 1999.

+Here's a closer look at the record-setting 2006 Notre Dame baseball season:

-EARLY CHALLENGES - Notre Dame entered 2006 minus two injured players, junior RHP Dan Kapala (shoulder) and sophomore OF/RHP Tony Langford (elbow), who were sidelined with season-ending surgeries ... a hard-luck start saw the Irish suffer a rare five-game losing streak that included late-game comebacks in Millington, Tenn. - by Memphis (6-7; 10 inn.) and Oklahoma (3-4) - plus the team's first shutout loss in 215 games (0-8 vs. Minnesota, ending the 2nd-longest scoring streak in ND baseball history) and a 10-inning loss to Arizona (0-2, at the Metrodome) ... the Irish rebounded by going 7-1 over spring break (in San Antonio), with highlighted by a late rally to knock off 15th-ranked Texas A&M (5-4).
+EARLY CHALLENGES - Notre Dame entered the 2006 season minus two injured players, junior pitcher Dan Kapala (shoulder) and sophomore outfielder/pitcher Tony Langford (elbow), who were sidelined with season-ending surgery ... a hard-luck start to the season then saw the Irish suffer a rare five-game losing streak that included late-game comebacks in Millington, Tenn. - by Memphis (6-7, in 10 innings) and Oklahoma (3-4) - plus the team's first shutout loss in 215 games (0-8 vs. Minnesota, ending the second-longest scoring streak in the program's history) and a 10-inning loss to Arizona (0-2, at the Metrodome) ... the Irish rebounded by going 7-1 over spring break, in the familiar surroundings of San Antonio's Wolff Stadium ... the key win of the trip came in the first game, as the Irish used

-RECORD ATTENDANCE - Fans flocked to Eck Stadium throughout 2006 as the Irish set Notre Dame records for season overall (60,334) and average (2,514) attendance ... the seven largest attendance numbers in Eck Stadium history - and 14 of the 20 biggest crowds - all came in 2006, including an all-time high of 3,507 for the Friday-night game versus Rutgers on April 21.
+RECORD ATTENDANCE - Fans flocked to Eck Stadium throughout 2006 as the Irish set Notre Dame records for season overall (60,334) and average (2,514) attendance ... the seven largest attendance numbers in Eck Stadium history - and 14 of the 20 biggest crowds - all came in 2006, including an all-time high of 3,507 for the Friday-hight game versus Rutgers on April 21.

-ANOTHER 40-WIN SEASON - Notre Dame totaled 40-plus wins for the 17th time in the past 18 seasons while reaching 45 wins for the 12th time in the history of the program ... the 2006 team's 41 regular-season wins havw been bested just three times in Irish history.
+ANOTHER 40-WIN SEASON - Notre Dame totaled 40-plus wins for the 17th time in the past 18 seasons while reaching 45 wins for the 12th time in the history of the program ... the 2006 team's 41 regular-season wins havw been bested just three times in rish history.